rekalogika/rekalogika.dev/docs/file/03-file.md

 $file->setName('my-photo.jpg');

-// if you omit the extension, the library will automatically choose the correct
+// If you omit the extension, the library will automatically choose the correct
 // extension based on the file's MIME type

 $file->setName('my-photo');
 $name = (string) $file->getName(); // my-photo.jpg

-// if you absolutely don't want an extension, you can set it directly to the
+// If you absolutely don't want an extension, you can set it directly to the
 // metadata

 $file->get(FileMetadataInterface::class)->setFileName('my-photo');